Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 \subsubsection{Ideal (Noise-Free) Conditions}

 First, we simulate the circuits under ideal noise-free conditions using the Qiskit Aer simulator.
 The accumulated sabotage scores and effectiveness distributions are shown in Figures~\ref{fig:realworld_accumulated} and~\ref{fig:realworld_effectiveness}.
-The results confirm a distinct quantum advantage: the 3Q W-state (Mean: 0.30) and 2Q Bell-state (Mean: 0.08) both outperform their size-equivalent classical teams (Mean: 0.08 and 0.04, respectively).
-This establishes a baseline of performance for the pure circuit strategy.
+The results confirm a distinct coordination-induced difference in outcome statistics: the Bell and W-state teams produce joint-action distributions that differ from independent classical sampling under identical information constraints.
+Any finite-run sample means reported in legends are included only as descriptive statistics over a 100-round horizon and are not interpreted as asymptotic expected-utility shifts.